jgerstein/Functions-Assignment/Circles.md

 circle(200,400,80);

 ## Description:
-Draws a circle with x and y position variables and diameter of 80.
-The first two parameters set the location, and the third sets the diameter of the ellipse.
+Draws a circle with x and y position using a and b variables respectively and diameter of c.
+The first two parameters set the location, and the third sets the diameter of the circle.
 ## Syntax:
 ellipse(a, b, c)